openavatar/openavatar.dev/docs/README.md

 There are two things to do:

 1. **Set up a backend:** The `privateparty` module lets you easily set up an [express.js](https://expressjs.com/) server protected by blockchain wallet signatures.
-2. **Connect to the backend:** Once the backend is set up, you can connect to it from the browser using the `privatepartyjs` library.
+2. **Connect to the backend:** Once the backend is set up, you can connect to it from the browser using the `partyconnect` library.

 ## 1. Server